UTNuclearRoboticsPublic/closed_chain_affordance/README.md

 robot_description.joint_states = ; // Eigen::VectorXd representing the joint states of the robot in order at the start config of the affordance
 ```

 4. Furnish task description.
-Here is an example for affordance-type motion:
+Here is an example for affordance-type motion.
+More examples in Task Examples section.
 ```cpp
 cc_affordance_planner::TaskDescription task_description;